Support: Avast Web Shield and connection speed

 Are there any workarounds to improve web performance when using Web Shield?

-You can customize your Web Shield configuration or if absolutely necessary, turn off the scan as workarounds for web speed issue.
+You can customize your Web Shield configuration or if absolutely necessary, disable some settings as workarounds for the web speed issue.
 These features can be disabled with only a minor impact on user security.

-- Disable Intelligent Stream scanning In the choose Settings, Active Protection menu click Customize next to Web Shield.
-Unchecking this box may speed up scanning and may speed up browsing.
-However in some cases unchecking the box can slow down web browsing even more.
+- Disable intelligent stream scanning: in the Main settings section, untick Use intelligent stream scanning.
+Unticking this box may speed up scanning and browsing.
+However, in some cases unticking the box can slow down web browsing even more.

-- Disable HTTPS scanning You can uncheck the Enable HTTPS scanning in the Customize setting of Web Shield.
-HTTPS scanning protects your system against the malware delivered over HTTPS connections.
-If disabled, remember that the Avast File Shield still scans all downloaded content before running any files.
+- Disable HTTPS scanning: in the Main settings section, untick Enable HTTPS scanning which protects your system against the malware delivered over HTTPS connections.
+If disabled, File Shield still scans all downloaded content before running any files.

-- Disable Secure DNS Secure DNS scanning helps to protect your internet activity from snooping.
+Outside of Web Shield settings, in Settings → Components, you can also disable Real Site that helps to protect your internet activity from DNS hijacking.
 Even with this feature disabled, the File Shield protects you by scanning all content before allowing files and scripts to run.
-Furthermore, most internet providers monitor DNS requests and can detect problematic DNS request and refuse connections to them automatically.
+Furthermore, most internet providers monitor DNS requests as well.